 Here are some facts and statistics which help illustrate just how serious the problem with plastic pollution in the ocean is:

-- Plastic is the most common element in our oceans.
+- In our oceans, plastic is the most common element.

-- There is an island of garbage twice the size of Texas in the Pacific Ocean, where the number of floating plastic pieces outnumbers marine life six to one.
+- In the Pacific Ocean, there is a garbage island twice the size of Texas, where the amount of floating plastic bits outnumbers marine life six to one.